Just4Hunter/sectools/CONTRIBUTING.md

 There is no requirement for a contribution to be huge or highly sophisticated. **Useful and practical is more important than large or complex.**

+## License

+By contributing to `sectools`, you agree that your contribution will be licensed under the **MIT License**.

+Only submit code that you have the right to license under the MIT License.

 Thanks for helping build `sectools`!